cnu-bot/cnubot-server-spring/README.md

 1. Fork the Project
 2. check our issue list
-3. Create your Feature Branch (`git checkout -b feat-AmazingFeature`) we have our convention
+3. Create your Feature Branch (`git checkout -b feat: create domain`) we have our convention
-4. Commit your Changes (`git commit -m 'feat: I made it'`)
+4. Commit your Changes (`git commit -m 'feat: add domain logic'`)
-5. Push to the Branch (`git push origin feat-AmazingFeature`)
+5. Push to the Branch (`git push origin feat-board`)
 6. Open a Pull Request (we have our PR templates)

 <p align="right">(<a href="#top">back to top</a>)</p>